wghglory/react-color-organizer-redux/react-color-organizer-react-redux-level4/Readme.md

 ```

 In this example, each of our containers are defined using React Redux’s connect function.
 The connect function connects Redux to purely presentational components.
 The first argument is a function that maps state variables to properties.
 The second argument is a function that dispatches actions when events are raised.
 If you only want to map callback function properties to dispatch you can provide null as a placeholder for the first argument, as we have in the definition of the NewColor container.

-we looked at various ways to connect Redux to React.

-* level 1: We explicitly passed the store down the component tree to children as a property.
-* level 2: We implicitly passed the store directly to the components that need to use it via context.
-* level 3: We decoupled the store’s functionality from our presentation through the use of container components.
-* level 4: we used react-redux to help us rapidly connect the store to presentation using context and container components.